shivinder/pagerduty-scripts/update_user_attributes/readme.md

 ## Pending

-- check if the role supplied is a valid role, exit if an invalid role is found with no changes to the account
 - changes to the time zone part has no error checks.
 Will fail if incorrect time zone data is supplied